-- You may be given a medicine through your IV to help you relax.
-You will lie on the scanner table on your back or your stomach.
-Your head may be held still using forehead and chin straps.
-Caregivers may check how fast you are breathing, and how fast your heart is beating.
+- Your caregiver will have you lie on a narrow table.
+Your head may be held still with straps on your forehead and chin.
+Caregivers may monitor your heart rate, breathing, and blood pressure during the scan.
+If you are getting contrast dye, pictures may be taken before and after the dye is given.
 The CT scan table will be moved into the hole in the middle of the machine.
 You will hear clicking sounds as the machine moves and takes pictures.

-- You must lie still while the CT scan is being done.
-During a CT scan of your spine or chest, you may need to hold your breath for a few seconds.
-You may also need to avoid swallowing for a few seconds during a spine CT scan.
-If your CT scan is being done using contrast, pictures will be taken before and after the contrast is given.
+- You will need to lie still during the CT scan.
+Caregivers may tell you to hold your breath or avoid swallowing for a few seconds during the scan.
 When the scan is done, the table will move out of the machine.

 After your procedure: